 “Support from other mothers that had also been in the same situation.
 And validation as a new mom that my twins wouldn’t have weird attachment issues due to me not being able to hold them for the first few days of their lives!” – Allison

 One of the most common things NICU moms cherish is documentation.
-When your child is in the NICU, those newborn photo shoots are often canceled.
+Those newborn photo shoots are often canceled when your child is in the NICU.
 This makes moms feel like what they are experiencing isn’t normal.
 Many NICU nurses try to help a NICU mom by taking the time to do crafts, take pictures, and celebrate all the little moments in this new baby’s life.
 As loved ones, celebrating those milestones with the new parents is vital in their care.

 “We appreciated the hospital hiring a photographer for seasonal pictures and allowing our photographer to take newborn pics.
 Preemies miss all those first exciting days, and they are still so important.
 Those pictures mean so much, especially when we were so scared in the beginning.” – Becca, whose son was born at 27 weeks and was in the NICU for 88 days.